Nicolai1205/Suinanigans/README.md

 ---

 ## 2. Can we verify Light’s numbers or claims about investor selling?
-No. Without knowing which wallets belong to the team or investors, we cannot validate any of the numbers or alleged sales.

 ---

 ## 3. Can we estimate how much insiders sold after Light’s post?
-No. Without wallet attribution any estimate would be guesswork at best.

 ---

 ## 4. Can we chart team or foundation sales over time?
-Also no. To chart something meaningfully we need to know which wallets to track.
-We don’t have that.

 ---